 This brings us to what we're going to talk about today.
 Late last year, Sega launched a teaser site for a new entry in the Valkyria series.
 Understandably, people were wary of the news considering the aforementioned Valkyria Revolution along with how so many beloved properties have been regulated to mobile platforms as nostalgic cash grabs.
 All that worrying was for naught, however, as they officially revealed Valkyria Chronicles 4.

-Media.Vision was given a break from their main development duties (though they're still assisting) in favor of an in-hour production with a drive to bring everything back to the series' roots.
+Media.Vision was given a break from their main development duties (though they're still assisting) in favor of an in-house production with a drive to bring everything back to the series' roots.
 But is Valkyria Chronicles 4 able to accomplish everything that it sets out to do, and revitalize what was once a powerful license that garnered so much acclaim?
 Well, it sort of depends on what you were really looking to get out of a new entry, but speaking for myself, it's all I could have ever asked for and more.

 The story takes place concurrently with the rest of the series (save for VC2).
 You, as Claude Wallace, lead a group of elite rangers who are a part of Squad E with a highly dangerous goal in their sights - striking at the very core of the imperials and finally bring the Second Europan War to an end.
 This entire conflict is being waged over a precious mineral resource known as ragnite, which has the power to do everything from creating weapons of destruction to healing the populace.